 - Champion palliative care within your organization.
-Use the definitions within these recommendations from the National Consensus project for palliative care to educate providers within your system and the community on the purpose, applicability, and value of palliative care. - Be consistent with talking about palliative care, do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
-Use terms like "living with a serious illness." - Use "palliative care is based on need not prognosis."
+Use the definitions within these recommendations from the National Consensus Project for Palliative Care to educate providers within your system and the community on the purpose, applicability, and value of palliative care. - Be consistent when talking about palliative care, do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
+Use terms like "living with a serious illness."20 - Use "palliative care is based on unmet need not prognosis." - Using a metaphor may be helpful in developing shared understanding with staff and patients such as at EvergreenHealth here (www.evergreenhealth.com/palliative-care).

-Outline steps for initial assessment and ongoing management with organizational leadership, as follows:
+Outline steps for initial assessment and ongoing management collaboratively with organizational leadership, as follows: